 Like many massage therapists, I blend techniques and modalities to meet your specific treatment goals.
 Below is a description of the modalities I draw from most frequently.

 Deep tissue massage targets muscles with specificity and employs deeper pressure to accomplish this purpose.
 Note, however, that “deeper” pressure is not code for “painful.”
-Although brief moments of discomfort can occur while I am learning a new client’s thresholds, my belief is that pain is counter-productive to a therapeutic massage, and my goal is to work effectively, but within your range of comfort.
+My belief is that pain is counter-productive to a therapeutic massage, and my goal is to work effectively, but within your range of comfort.
 If you believe that a massage must be painful to be effective, you should be aware that sustained discomfort can activate the body’s sympathetic defense system and produce an unpleasant chemical response.
 (Ever gotten a painful massage and felt like you had the flu the next day?
 It might be time to rethink that “no pain, no gain” theory about deep tissue.)

 Myofascial release is a technique that uses deep-but-broad pressure to warm and soften the fascia with a goal of freeing the muscle in preparation for deeper work.
 (Fascia is the thin layer of connective tissue that surrounds and binds the muscle together.)
 The technique uses little or no lubricant (i.e. oil/lotion).

 Neuromuscular therapy is a technique that uses specific types of pressure to release “trigger points” that can form in muscles subjected to chronic stress.
 Trigger points are tender areas of tension that, when pressed, refer pain to a different location in your body.